Learnings from Building LLM Systems

 • Hypothesis generation: scan → deep-read → synthesize, with section-aware retrieval at each phase

-The prompt doesn’t just say “read the paper.”
-It encodes how a researcher reads — which sections to check first for which kind of question, when to fall back to broader reading, how to cross-reference across documents.
+The Researcher agent, is given detailed instructions on how a “researcher” reads — which sections to check first for which kind of question, when to fall back to broader reading, how to cross-reference across documents.

 At query time, filtering by section type is a simple indexed array lookup.
 “Show me just the methods across these three papers” — no graph traversal needed.
 The LLM can then drive a ReAct loop to compare across sections, navigate the hierarchy, and synthesize — all without an entity graph.